cappe987/cappe987.github.io/content/docs/capmon.md

 1. Capability checks (fexit)
 2. Process starts (tracepoint)

-Number (1) looks a the return value of the capability check.
+(1) looks a the return value of the capability check.
 By default it listens to the `ns_capable` and `capable_wrt_inode_uidgid` kernel functions.
 Most required capability checks go through either of these two functions.
 But in case it doesn't, the `--all` flag changes it to instead listen to the `cap_capable`.
 The capability and the result is saved and mapped to the PID that did the check.

-Number (2) looks at the PID of the parent process (the one who started the new process) and if that matches with the PID of the command it is saved.
+(2) looks at the PID of the parent process (the one who started the new process) and if that matches with the PID of the command it is saved.
 Next time a process starts it will look against all previously saved PID.
 This ensures that any even subprocesses of subprocesses, and so on, are kept track of.